membersound/VeriSM/README.md

 Author: Daniel Kotyk
 ====================

 This project has been developed as part of my diploma thesis at <a href="http://kt.uni-due.de">Kommunikationstechnik - Uni Duisburg</a>, Prof. Dr.-Ing. habil.
-Peter Jung.
-Prof Jung, supervised by Ernest Scheiber.
+Peter Jung, supervised by Ernest Scheiber.

 ### Features